kevinolega/callcentertrainingtips/_posts/2016-04-28-answer-questions.md

 - I enjoy talking on the phone.
 - I don’t mind working at night.
 In fact, working at night is to my advantage.
 - I know that call center jobs pay higher than regular companies.
-- I know that reputable companies provide good benefits, even to entry level employees.
+- I know that reputable companies provide good benefits, even to entry-level employees.
 - I know that well-known call center companies pay on time.
 - I know that call center work is not for everyone and a lot of people quit the job, that means a higher chance of career advancement and opportunities.
 - I speak English well.
 “Laway lang ang puhunan.”
 It’s a talking job.